 Whether you order a new chair online or pick one up at a big box store it's only a matter of time before you realize they don't make 'em like they used to.
-Most furniture today is manufactured from flimsy plywood and pressboard.
+Most furniture today is manufactured from cheap fabric, flimsy foam and pressboard.

 These inexpensive chairs and sofas may look okay when they're brand new, but they go bad fast.
 They're designed to be used for a few years then tossed.
-In truth, they're not worth repairing, let alone restoring.
-You can buy a brand new one for less than it costs to fix.
+In truth, this sort of junk furniture is not worth reupholstering.
+You can buy another cheap chair or sofa for less than it costs to fix.
+A sofa that's been in the family for while or an old chair from an antique store is a different story.

 Restore Antique Furniture

-A sofa that's been in the family for while or an old chair from an antique store is a different story.
-Back in the day, skilled artisans handmade sofas, chairs, settees and tables from solid, seasoned wood.
+Back in the day, skilled artisans built sofas, chairs, settees and tables from solid, seasoned wood.
 Older furniture with sturdy frames and exposed woodwork are hard to find and expensive to replace.
 These pieces – well build furniture or furniture with sentimental value – are worth reupholstering.